 The deep-set, sporty instruments are grouped together underneath a curvy shelf to help reduce glare when the sun is streaming into the cabin.
-The height adjustable front seat will give you plenty of support and comfort.
-While the Punto is no limousine, 4 can be carried in comfort thanks to reasonable levels of head- and leg-room.
+The height-adjustable front seat will give you plenty of support and comfort.
+While the Punto is no limousine, four can be carried in comfort thanks to reasonable levels of head- and leg-room.

 While some car manufacturers like to come out with a new trim level or another special edition almost every week, Fiat took a steady and simple approach to the Punto.
 For the last 6 years of the Punto’s ‘new car life,’ which ended in 2018, it was offered with just a couple of trim levels – Pop+ and Easy+.

 Choose the entry-level Pop+ model and you get features such as front electric windows, alloy wheels and air-con.
 There’s a radio-CD player as well, to which you can hook up MP3 devices for your own, personal road-trip soundtrack.

 Stepping up to Easy+ trim adds larger alloy wheels and climate control, plus a leather steering wheel.
 You also get Fiat’s Blue&Me system, which lets you control your MP3 player or smartphone through the stereo system.
 Finally, there’s a TomTom sat-nav system that slots into the top of the dashboard, which you can remove and use to guide you as you finish your journey on foot.